raiden-network/spec/terminology.rst

        Identifier assigned by :term:`Token Network` to a :term:`Payment Channel`.
 Must be unique inside the :term:`Token Network` contract.
 See the :ref:`implementation definition <channel-identifier>`.

    canonical identifier
-       The globally unique identifier of a channel, consisting of the :term:`channel identifier`, the chain identifier and the :term:`Token Network` address.
+       The globally unique identifier of a channel, consisting of the :term:`channel identifier`, the :term:`token network address` and the :term:`chain id`.

    Unidirectional Payment Channel
        Payment Channel where the roles of :term:`Initiator` and :term:`Target` are determined in the channel creation and cannot be changed.